 To learn more about the Big Read visit: www.BigReadMorongoBasin.com

 The MBCAC continues our mission to inspire and enliven the community through the arts by presenting a rotating line up of large temporary murals on the exterior wall of the Joshua Tree Art Gallery.
 For our first round, we feature @otherdesert, who created a poignant three-panel black and white painting empowering the right to vote.
 Here are some wise words from the artist: “This may be the most important election of our lifetime!" is often said, and for once, the hyperbole is warranted.
 To vote is a deeply personal choice and a right for many.
 To not vote?
 Is also a right for many, regardless of the reason, and is the core message of this mural: Do with your vote what you will, because nobody should tell you otherwise.
 However you decide though, your choice still has consequences and power.”

 As we reflect and shift with the daily changes and effects of COVID-19, the Morongo Basin Cultural Arts Council is committed to the health and safety of our community.
 During this time art has the power to connect, uplift and inspire everyone.
-While most residents are staying at home and reevaluating the new normal, the downtown Joshua Tree commercial strip remains active.
+While many residents are staying at home and reevaluating the new normal, the downtown Joshua Tree commercial strip remains active.
 We aim to catch the eye of a passersby and shift their current outlook to one of inspiration and intrigue.
 Stay positive, stay safe and continue to make and appreciate art.